haskell-suite/haskell-names/README.md

   when (null headUsages) $
     printf "Congratulations!
 Your code doesn't use Prelude.head\n"

+-- | The `findHeads` function finds all occurrences of the `head` symbol in -- a given AST of a Haskell module.
+It needs access to stored name information -- and therefore runs in `ModuleT`.
--- this is a computation in a ModuleT monad, because we need access to -- modules' interfaces findHeads :: Module SrcSpanInfo -> ModuleT Symbols IO [SrcSpanInfo] findHeads ast = do
+    findHeads :: Module SrcSpanInfo -> ModuleT [Symbol] IO [SrcSpanInfo] findHeads ast = do

-  -- first of all, figure out the canonical name of "Prelude.head" -- (hint: it's "GHC.List.head")
+-- First we get all symbols exported from `Prelude` with `getModuleInfo`.
-  Symbols values _types <- fromMaybe (error "Prelude not found") <$> getModuleInfo "Prelude" let
+      symbols <- fromMaybe (error "Prelude not found") <$>
+        getModuleInfo "Prelude"

+-- Then we filter those for the one with name `"head"`.
+      let
-    headOrigName =
+        headSymbol =
-      fromMaybe (error "Prelude.head not found") $
+          fromMaybe (error "Prelude.head not found") (listToMaybe (do symbol <- symbols
-      listToMaybe
-        -- this looks a bit scary, but we're just walking through all -- values defined in Prelude and looking for one with unqualified -- name "head"
-        [ origName
-        | SymValue { sv_origName = origName@(OrigName _pkg (GName _mod "head")) } <- Set.toList values
-        ]
+            guard (symbolName symbol == UnAnn.Ident "head")
+            return symbol))

+-- We annotate the given ast.
-  -- annotate our ast with name binding information annotatedAst <-
+      annotatedAst <-
         annotateModule
           Haskell2010 -- base language
           []          -- set of extensions
           ast

+-- We get a list of all annotations from the annotated module.
       let
-    -- get list of all annotations
         annotations = Foldable.toList annotatedAst

-    -- look for headOrigName
+-- A `GlobalSymbol` annotation means that the annotated name refers to a -- global symbol.
+It also contains the qualified name that corresponds -- to how it is referenced but that is not needed here.
-    headUsages = nub
+        headUsages = nub (do
-      [ location
-      | Scoped (GlobalValue valueInfo) location <- annotations
+          Scoped (GlobalSymbol globalSymbol _) location <- annotations guard (globalSymbol == headSymbol)
-      , sv_origName valueInfo == headOrigName
-      ]
+          return location)

+-- And finally we return all found usages.
      return headUsages

 ```

 #### Example invocation